khesoem/common-sequence-finder/README.md

 the program will find all the java files in the directory whose path is equal to fourth argument, copy all of them to a new directory
 (generated-set), generate input file, and print the result in the output file.
 ## How to change and compile it?
 To compile this project, you need maven on your computer.
-You can change source files in the "src" folder and once your new versoin is ready you should run "mvn package" in the root folder of the project (where the pom.xml is placed).
+You can change source files in the "src" folder and once your new versoin is ready, you should run "mvn package" in the root folder of the project (where the pom.xml is placed).

 A new "Common.Sequence.Finder-1.0-SNAPSHOT-jar-with-dependencies.jar" will be generated and can be accessed in the target folder.